MGensheimer/seneca-tutor/README.md

 # Personal Tutor

-Runs locally in a web browser using Flask and the Anthropic API.
+Runs locally with a web interface using Flask and the Anthropic API.

 ## Features

 - Uses Claude 3.5 Sonnet model
 - The AI continuously updates the lesson plan based on progress and how the student is doing, and remembers it between sessions
+- The AI has access to a calculator tool for checking arithmetic problems

 ## Prerequisites